WikiWatershed/mmw-micro/README.md

 ### Quick setup

-Clone the project, `cd` into the directory, then run `./scripts/setup.sh` to create the Vagrant VM and then build the Docker containers.
+Clone the project, `cd` into the directory, then run `./scripts/setup.sh` to create the Vagrant VM and install npm dependencies.

-To start the servers during development:
+To start the server during development:
 ```bash
 $ vagrant ssh
 $ ./scripts/server.sh